moleculerjs/moleculer/README.md

     ```bash
     $ npm run dev
     ```
-5. Open the [http://localhost:3000/math.add?a=5&b=3](http://localhost:3000/math.add?a=5&b=3) link in your browser.
-It will call the `add` action of `math` service with two params via [API gateway](https://github.com/ice-services/moleculer-web) and returns with the result.
+5. Open the http://localhost:3000/greeter/welcome?name=world link in your browser.
+It will call the `welcome` action of `greeter` service with a `name` param via [API gateway](https://github.com/ice-services/moleculer-web) and returns with the result.

 :tada:**Congratulations!
 You created your first Moleculer based microservices project.
 Read our [documentation](https://moleculer.services/docs) to learn more about Moleculer.**